erikalena/AlgaT/README.md

 ## Installation

-To run the application, you can just download the '.jar' file and open it in your JVM, or if you prefer, tou can download source code and compile it.
+To run the application, you can just download the '.jar' file and open it in your JVM, or if you prefer, you can download source code and compile it.

 ## Author Info